-Named in honor of Jean-Baptiste Chevery, the village is built on a sandy tip of land accessible by boat from Harrington Harbour.
-It is the administrative center for the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.
+Named in honour of Captain Jean-Baptiste Chevery, the village is built on a sandy tip of land accessible by boat from Harrington Harbour, by plane from Chevery Airport, and by the Route Blanche (White Trail) in winter.
+It's the administrative centre for the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.
 There is trout fishing on the Nétagamiou and La Croix rivers near the village, and moose can be hunted in season.
-On the Nétagamiou, 500 meters from the village, a waterfall offers visitors a relaxing and peaceful setting.
+On the Nétagamiou river, 500 meters from the village, a waterfall offers visitors a relaxing and peaceful setting.
 A 4 km hiking trail leads along the river from the marina.